ufs-community/ufs-srweather-app/doc/UsersGuide/BackgroundInfo/Components.rst

 SRW Smoke & Dust (SRW-SD) Features
 ====================================

 The SRW Smoke & Dust (SRW-SD) features enable the SRW App to simulate the transport and dispersion of smoke and dust aerosols from wildfire emissions.
-SRW-SD processes fire emission data from satellite observations, including :term:`Fire Radiative Power (FRP) <FRP>` data from :term:`RAVE` sources, to initialize smoke tracer fields in the atmospheric model.
-For detailed information on configuring and running smoke and dust simulations, see :numref:`Chapter %s <SmokeAndDust>`.
+SRW-SD processes fire emission data from satellite observations, including :term:`FRP` data from :term:`RAVE` sources, to initialize smoke tracer fields in the atmospheric model.
+For detailed information on configuring and running smoke and dust simulations, see :numref:`Chapter %s <srw-sd>`.

 SRW-SD supports multiple emission modeling approaches: